alkem-io/website/content/en/releases/1-latest-release.md

 As a User I want to find content on the platform easily.

-Our previous search page still included an old design and was therefore in need of a good refresh... so the [search page](https://alkem.io/search?utm_source=hs_email&utm_medium=email&utm_content=64508637&_hsenc=p2ANqtz-9flNzEbc0S7uJQ3Nf5i34zKSG029nPsS5YU2FhnqukY8iyK6_dAbrF4cg-ysgqnZLCzODpCImke1Nk71Qs-djoUQf5VQ) was a key focus the previous sprint.
+Our previous search page still included an old design and was therefore in need of a good refresh... so the <u>[search page](https://alkem.io/search?utm_source=hs_email&utm_medium=email&utm_content=64508637&_hsenc=p2ANqtz-9flNzEbc0S7uJQ3Nf5i34zKSG029nPsS5YU2FhnqukY8iyK6_dAbrF4cg-ysgqnZLCzODpCImke1Nk71Qs-djoUQf5VQ)</u> was a key focus the previous sprint.
 Highlights:
 - <b>Search cards</b>: each result now has a fresh new card to show what was matched
 - <b>Display of results</b>: Results are grouped by type: Journeys (Hubs / Challenges / Opportunities) and Contributors (Users / Organizations)